awsdocs/aws-iot-docs/developerguide/iot-sql-operators.md

 # Operators<a name="iot-sql-operators"></a>

-The following operators can be used in SELECT, FROM, and WHERE clauses\.
+The following operators can be used in SELECT and WHERE clauses\.

 ## AND operator<a name="iot-sql-operators-and"></a>

 Returns a `Boolean` result\.
 Performs a logical AND operation\.
 Returns true if left and right operands are true\.
-Otherwise, returns false\. `Boolean` operands or case\-insensitive "true" or "false" string operands are required\.
+Otherwise, returns false\. `Boolean` operands or case insensitive "true" or "false" string operands are required\.

 *Syntax:* ` expression AND expression`\.